selimyanat/aave-like-protocol/docs/mitigating-collateral-price-fluctuations.md

 ## How Does It Work ?

-A borrower position is marked as liquidable when the ratio of the deposited collateral against the borrowed assets, aka health factor, becomes under the safety threshold.
+* A borrower position is marked as liquidable when the ratio of the deposited collateral against the borrowed assets, aka health factor, becomes under the safety threshold.
-Therefore, liquidators which can be individuals or bots who monitor the protocol for under-collateralized positions.
-When a position is found under-collateralize they trigger the liquidation function in the protocol’s smart contract by repaying a part or all the borrower's debt.
+* Liquidators which can be individuals or bots who monitor the protocol for under-collateralized positions.
+* When a position is found under-collateralize they trigger the liquidation function in the protocol’s smart contract by repaying a part or all the borrower's debt.

-In return the liquidator receives a portion of the borrower’s collateral as an incentive.
+* In return the liquidator receives a portion of the borrower’s collateral as an incentive.
 The remaining collateral is returned to the borrower.

 > [!NOTE]